md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Student engagement activities
 * Capacity-building initiatives

+These efforts may contribute to building a new generation of AI researchers, practitioners, and policymakers [23, 35, 36, 73, 77].

 ### Collaboration Platforms

 * Academia-government partnerships
 * Industry engagement
 * International cooperation

+Collaboration across sectors is essential for sustainable AI ecosystem development [17, 23, 26, 27].

-The objective is to contribute to the development of a stronger AI knowledge ecosystem in Bangladesh.
+The overarching objective is to contribute to the development of a stronger AI knowledge ecosystem in Bangladesh.

-### Future Opportunities
+## Future Opportunities

 Several emerging opportunities may support future talent development: